holochain/syn/DESIGN.md

 **Content State**: we assume that each DHT is used to evolve the state of a single "Work", i.e. a document, or diagram, or what ever is collaboratively being built by the App.

-**Delta**: the state is evolved by individual agent's creating a Content Delta using an application specific "patch" grammar, that can be applied to a content state.
-Deltas are small scale changes that are intended to be sent to participating nodes in real-time (like adding a character or word to a document) and contain both content delta, and "meta" deltas which can be used to update non-"work" data in UI's for example other participants viewing location, etc.
+**Delta**: the state is evolved by individual agents creating a "Content Delta" using an application-specific "Patch Grammar", that can be applied to a Content State.
+Deltas are small scale changes that are intended to be sent to participating nodes in real-time (like adding a character or word to a document).
+Sent along with Content deltas are "Meta Deltas" which can be used to update non-Work data in UIs for example other participants' viewing locations.

-**Content Commit**: a set of Content Deltas along with the hash of previous state, comprises a Commit.
-When commits happen varies across use-cases, but is usually a funciton of crossing thresholds of time and/or quantity of Deltas.
+**Content Commit**: a set of Content Deltas, along with the hash of the previous state, comprises a "Commit".
+You can think of a commit as a recording of a set of changes to the content.
+Commits happen at different frequencies depending on the use-case.
+Commits are usually triggered by crossing thresholds of time and/or quantity of Deltas.

-**Snap-Shot**: a periodic commit of the Content State itself, used for initializing UI state as nodes come on-line.
+**Snapshot**: a periodic commit of the Content State itself, used for initializing UI state as nodes come online.

-**Session**: in a server-less world, Syn uses the notion of sessions in which a scribe (or leader in usual consensus talk) is chosen to ensure consitent shared state.
-Various possibilities exist for the selection but probably the best choice is by lowest-latency (determined by the heartbeat health-check) and/or by most active participant so that they get the best user experience.
+**Session**: Syn uses the notion of "Sessions" which consist of choosing a Scribe and then continuing on to edit the Work.

+**Scribe**: a "Scribe" (or leader in usual consensus talk) is one chosen participant who takes on the role of collecting Deltas and making Commits.
+Various possibilities exist for how to select a Scribe.
+Probably best is choosing the lowest network latency participant (determined by the Heartbeat health-check) or choosing the most active participant so that they get the best user experience.

-**Heartbeat:** Session participants conect with eachother on a regular heartbeat to assemble latency information, and to maintain awarenes of session status.
+**Heartbeat:** Session participants connect with each other through a regular "Heartbeat" to assemble latency information, and to maintain awareness of Session status.

-### Intitialization
+### Initialization
 All nodes add a link to a "Users" anchor pointing to their agent pub key so that participating agents can be bootstrapped.

 ### Entries
-#### Content Change
+#### Content Change (aka Commit)
 ```rust
 struct ChangeMeta {
     contributors: Vec<AgentPubKey>,